inosion/madato/README.md

 * `[ ]` Support Nested Structures in the YAML imput

 ### Known Issues
-[ ] A Spreadsheet Cell with a Date will come out as the "magic" Excel date number :-( - https://github.com/tafia/calamine/issues/116
+* A Spreadsheet Cell with a Date will come out as the "magic" Excel date number :-( - https://github.com/tafia/calamine/issues/116
+* Order of columns in the YAML are not preserved.
+LinkedHashMap fixes it, but the serde bindings doesn't seem to work.
+Not sure why yet.